Revenue and Other Legislation Amendment Bill 2018

 Vote on a motion

-Vote on the procedural motion to treat the three bills as cognate bills for their remaining stages, with separate questions for second and third readings.
+Procedural vote on the government's motion to treat the Revenue and Other Legislation Amendment Bill, the Appropriation (Parliament) Bill (No. 2), and the Appropriation Bill (No. 2) as cognate bills for their remaining stages, with separate questions for second readings, consideration in detail together, and separate questions for third readings and long titles.

 The motion was agreed to.